MarlinFirmware/Configurations/config/examples/Creality/Ender-5 Plus/BigTreeTech SKR 3/README.md

 ## About

-These are configuration files for the Ender 5 Plus to work with a BTT SKR 3 motherboard using the stock LCD with A4988 stepper drivers.
+These are configuration files for the Ender-5 Plus to work with a BTT SKR 3 motherboard using the stock LCD with A4988 stepper drivers.

 ## Marlin DGUS UI "Reloaded" Instructions